China–Italy relations: Security concerns

 In March 2019, Italy's parliamentary Comitato parliamentare per la sicurezza della Repubblica (COPASIR), the body of the Italian Parliament to oversee the Italian intelligence agencies raised concerns that Italy joining the Belt and Road Initiative (BRI) project could present security risks for Italy given that infrastructure, telecoms, finance were all in the BRI agreement package to be signed with China.
 The chief of COPASIR also raised the concerns of "evaluation of possible risks" in the area of cyber security.

 Concerns have been raised by the EU and the US over technology transfer and protection of intellectual property of European partners as well as Chinese involvement in Italian telecommunications networks raising fears regarding network security in Europe and the US.

 In October 2020, in signs of Italy toughening its stance with respect to communications and network security, the Italian government vetoed a 5G deal between Italian telecom firm Fastweb and China's Huawei.
 Earlier in July, Italy's largest telecom company Telecom Italia (TIM) had left Huawei out of an invitation to tender for a contract to supply 5G equipment for its core network, where sensitive data was processed.

 In November 2024, Italy opened an investigation into Sinochem, the largest shareholder of Pirelli, for potential violations of restrictions to protect Italian national strategic assets.
+Citing concerns about sales into the U.S. market with a Chinese state shareholder, the Italian government aims to make Sinochem a passive investor in Pirelli.

+Public opinion

+A survey published in 2026 by the Pew Research Center found that 51% of Italians had a favorable view of China, while 46% had an unfavorable view.
+It also found that 63% of Italians in the 18-35 age group had positive opinions of China.